Gamesmith9000/Grammable/README.md

 * The Home Page lists all of the grams and comments posted by users.

 * To post your own gram, simply click on the `New Post` link and fill out the form.
-Click on the `Choose File` button and to select a photo (note: the uploaded file must be a `.jpg`, `.jpeg`, `.gif`, or `.png` file).
+Click on the `Choose File` button and to select a photo (note: the uploaded image must be a `.jpg`, `.jpeg`, `.gif`, or `.png` file).
 You must also include a valid caption.

 * To post a comment on a gram, simply find the `Add a comment` section of a gram, type your comment in the box, and click the `Add Comment` button.